sonnyli/anki-enhanced-cloze/README.md

 - the version for 2.0 allows "to go without clozes using this cloze-type templates.
 Just type question in Content field and answer in Note field.".
 I removed this in 2019-11 because a side effect was that when using the ctrl+shift+c shortcut clozes always started with c2 ...

-## Compatibility with other add-ons
-- in 2019-11-27 no conflict with the latest version of the official "cloze hide all".

 ## Warning
 Make a backup before updating from 2.0 note type to 2.1 note type.